To fund his fencing dream, S’pore champion takes up odd jobs to cover overseas competition costs

 Puah, who flew to France on May 14 for his next international competition, is aiming for a SEA Games gold medal.

 He said he will keep going, unless he has to support his family financially.
+He added: “Even if I stop competing, I’ll still fence.”